escamilla/chipmunk-lang/README.md

-# squirrel-lang README
+# chipmunk-lang README

-This is the README for your extension "squirrel-lang".
+This is the README for your extension "chipmunk-lang".
 After writing up a brief description, we recommend including the following sections.

 ## Features